muhammad-jamil-ahmed/muhammad-jamil-ahmed/README.md

 ## 💻 About Me

-I'm an AI Engineer with a strong background as a Senior JavaScript Developer, passionate about building intelligent systems and scalable applications.
+I'm an AI Engineer with a strong background as a Fullstack Developer, passionate about building intelligent systems and scalable applications.
 I specialize in AI agents, RAG systems, voice assistants, and automation, backed by deep expertise in modern web technologies.

 🚀 AI Engineer & Agents Developer: Focused on building scalable AI systems and real-world automation solutions.
 🧠 RAG & Voice AI Specialist: Creating knowledge-driven assistants and voice-enabled experiences.